-The Debtors in these subchapter V cases, along with the last four digits of each Debtor's federal tax identification number, if applicable, are as follows: Vyera Pharmaceuticals, LLC (1758); Oakrum Pharma, LLC (3999); SevenScore Pharmaceuticals, LLC (2598); Phoenixus AG (1091); Dermelix Biotherapeutics, LLC (4711); and Orpha Labs AG.
-The Debtors' headquarters and the mailing address for the Debtors is 600 3rd Avenue, 19th Floor, New York, NY 10016.
+1 The pre-Effective Date Debtors in the subchapter V cases, along with the last four digits of each Debtor's federal tax identification number, if applicable, are as follows: Vyera Pharmaceuticals, LLC (1758); Oakrum Pharma, LLC (3999); SevenScore Pharmaceuticals, LLC (2598); Phoenixus AG (1091); Dermelix Biotherapeutics, LLC (4711); and Orpha Labs AG.
+Only causes of action previously held by Debtors Vyera and Phoenixus are asserted in this action.
+The Debtors' headquarters and the mailing address for the Debtors was 600 3rd Avenue, 19th Floor, New York, NY 10016.